-The budgeted expense for purchased transportation in 2024-25 is \$6.1 million, indicating a 34% increase from the previous year's budget plan.
-Presently, purchase transportation vendors are providing service for approximately 80% of the requested service, surpassing the prior year anticipated service level by 10%.
+The budgeted expense for purchased transportation in 2024-25 is \$5.8 million, indicating a 28% increase from the previous year's budget plan.
+The ridership linked to our paratransit service has exceeded the levels observed in fiscal year 2019-2020.
+Presently, purchase transportation vendors are providing service for approximately 82% of the requested service, surpassing the prior year anticipated service level by 10%.